samurai0lava/SpySocket/README.md

 `<cookie_value> :  The data (string you want to store)` `[;<attribute>=<value>]... : Optional for controlling the scoop and lifetime and security`

-Note : each Set-Cookie can only set one cookie
+Note : each Set-Cookie can only set one cookie and limited to 4096 bytes.